glshryldrm/BoxColorSort/README.md

 # 📦 BoxColorSort

 ## 🎮 What is BoxColorSort?
-BoxColorSort is a simple and engaging mobile puzzle prototype where the player sorts boxes based on their colors.
+Box Color Sort is a puzzle game focused on correctly arranging and sorting colors.
+Players must place cells of different colors from darkest to lightest at the place front of the grid.
+The game enhances visual attention and logical sequencing skills.
 The game was developed for Android and has a prototype version published on the Google Play Store.

 **Play Store (Prototype):**
 https://play.google.com/store/apps/details?id=com.fugi.boxcolorsort